adjamwal/cm-client/OSPackageManager/tests/controlplugin/Resources/mac/README.md

 # Some info on how the checked-in cmpackagemanager test binary was built

-The cmpackagemanager test binary is as of now the actual cmpackagemanager binary but without any of its external dependencies (like libcmidapi.dylib).
-The libcmidapi.dylib dependency of cmpackagemanager was explicitly removed (via cmake changes) before building the binary to avoid rpath resolution issues like below during the unit test execution.
+The cmpackagemanager test binary is as of now a simple long living process.
+To rebuild or update the binary please build the test-executable project using the following command :

 ```
-dyld: Library not loaded: @rpath/libcmidapi.dylib
-Referenced from: /<some-path>/tests/controlplugin/Resources/mac/cmpackagemanager
-Reason: image not found
+$ cd controlplugin/testexecutable/
+$ sh build.sh
 ```

-Please note that at the time of checking in this binary the cmpackagemanager was still not fully developed making the checked-in binary pretty simple and light weight.
-The frequent update of any of these resources is not expected and is not intended.
+The frequent update of any of these resources is not recommended.

-Notes:
-* Execute `$ otool -L cmpackagemanager` to verify if the cmpackagemanager binary has a dependency to libcmidapi.dylib or not.
-* `install_name_tool` may be used if required to set appropriate server paths to resolve any @rpath resolution issues.